 Children with a Wilms tumor may experience the following symptoms or signs.
 Symptoms are changes that you can feel in your body.
 Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
 Together, symptoms and signs can help describe a medical problem.
 Sometimes, children with a Wilms tumor do not have any of the symptoms and signs described below.
 Or, the cause of a symptom or sign may be a medical condition that is not cancer.

-Usually, Wilms tumor is found before it spreads to other parts of the body.
-A parent or relative may notice a large lump or feel a hard mass in the child’s belly, or notice that the belly is much larger than usual.
-In some cases, a rapid change to a larger diaper size alerts parents to the tumor.
-A few children have abdominal pain, but for most, the tumor grows without causing pain, and the child feels and appears healthy.
+Usually, a Wilms tumor is found before it spreads to other parts of the body.
+A parent or relative may notice a large lump or feel a hard mass in the child’s belly or notice that the belly is much larger than usual.
+In some cases, a rapid change to a larger diaper size alerts parents to the presence of a tumor.
+A few children have abdominal pain.
+However, most of the time, the tumor grows without causing pain, and the child feels and appears healthy.

-Frequently, children with Wilms tumor may experience the following symptoms:
+Frequently, children with a Wilms tumor may have the following symptoms:

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of your child’s cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your child’s health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.
+If a Wilms tumor is diagnosed, relieving symptoms remains an important part of your child’s cancer care and treatment.
+Managing symptoms may also be called "palliative care" or "supportive care."
+Be sure to talk with your child’s health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.